Does engagement actually matter?

 Should group work be imposed?

 I recently posted some thoughts on what group work is and isn't good for.
 At no point did I say it was good for nothing (although predictably my opinion was caricatured as 'hating' group work) and I have never claimed that it cannot work.
 Some of the criticisms I received were as follows: - Group work is better than lecturing.
-I'm not sure I can even be bothered responding to this [...]
+I'm not sure I can even be bothered responding to [...]

 Why (the hell) should students work in groups?